 Hail the heaven-born Prince of peace!

 Hail the Sun of Righteousness!

 Light and life to all he brings,

 Risen with healing in his wings;

 Mild he lays his glory by,

 Born that man no more may die,

 Born to raise the sons of earth,

 Born to give them second birth:

 Hark! the herald Angels sing

-Hark! the herald Angels sing Glory to the new-born King.
+Glory to the new-born King.

-Mendelssohn Felix Mendelssohn-Bartholdy (1809-1847) A reading from a Sermon by Pope St Leo the Great.
+Mendelssohn Felix Mendelssohn-Bartholdy (1809-1847) Charles Wesley (1707-1788) and others

+A reading from a Sermon by Pope St Leo the Great.